 Longterm Strategies to Get More Sleep

 Do you need more ways to get to sleep?
 I hope you could stop already the habit of eating close to bedtime.
 It was an important part of this week’s clean eating challenge.
 Take it to the next level with my 3-Week action plan.
+This action plan is especially beneficial for you if you tend to be an emotional overeater who is triggered by sleep deprivation (tired eater).

 Week 1: Create a Healthy Sleeping Environment